 - observe animals' reactions to tests

-- make routine calculations and prepare graphs
+- make routine calculations, such as for drug dosage, and prepare graphs

 - clean and disinfect cages and facilities, and sterilise equipment

-- establish and maintain breeding programs
+- work under supervision to establish and maintain breeding programmes

 - help with injections, surgery, dressings and care of animals after operations

 - assist with the design and use of animal experimentation and research protocols